 The individual’s family members need to work through their own issues that surround their loved one’s drug use, even as the person in recovery needs to rely on them for encouragement and support.
 In marriage or family counseling, the person learns how to ask for help and communicate their needs more openly and honestly.
 By doing this, they will learn how to create more loving, open family relationships that benefit everyone involved.

-Usually, while a person is still in the residential phase of the drug addiction treatment program, they will recieve medication assisted treatment as well as various other coping methods and their counselors will establish a continuing care plan with them before they leave the drug treatment center.
+Usually, while a person is still in the residential phase of the drug addiction treatment program, they will receive medication assisted treatment as well as various other coping methods and their counselors will establish a continuing care plan with them before they leave the drug treatment center.
 A schedule for individual/family counseling and support meetings will be put in place before the person goes home.
 This person may have begun to participate in new hobbies and interests at the center, which they will also be encouraged to continue when they return home.

 Their stay in residential drug addiction treatment should have started them on healthy new ways of living, including following a healthy diet and getting an adequate amount of exercise.
 The continuing care plan will help the person commit to the new behaviors they have developed in treatment, resist triggers, overcome relapses, and improve their ability to pursue long-term recovery.